oresat/oresat-structure/README.md

      |-- reaction-wheels/
      |-- oresat-structure/

-Ultra-pro-tip:
+## Ultra-pro-tip:
 * Tools -> Component Selection -> Advanced Select...
+* Either:
   * Filter for document names which contain `COTS`.
+Name this selection and save it.
+  * Import `selectCOTS.xml`
+* Apply the selection.
 * Edit -> Hide -> Current Display State
-This hides any components which come from the `COTS/` directory, which reduces lag significantly.
+This hides any components which come from the `COTS/` directory (really anything with "COTS" in the name), which reduces lag significantly.
 If you want to show them again, use the same filter process, but show the current display state.
-If you want to show everything, you can just select the root of the feature tree.
+If you want to show everything, you can just ctrl+a in the feature tree.
 If you're showing lots of COTS parts, please hide them before committing, since it can cause the model to load very slowly.

 ## TODO:
 - [X] Get the UO team to choose a camera!